liudger/homeassistant-homevolt-local/README.md

 - Verify that your Homevolt Local is online and accessible from your Home Assistant instance
 - Check the Home Assistant logs for detailed error messages

+## Development

+### Development Container

+This project includes a development container configuration that provides a consistent development environment with all the necessary tools and dependencies pre-installed.
+The development container supports both VS Code and PyCharm.

+For more information on how to use the development container, see the [.devcontainer/README.md](.devcontainer/README.md) file.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.